youqad/Neurorobotics_Regression/Lab3_Regression.md

 Incremental methods seem to be more fitted for **online learning** situations: when

-- there is a input stream of data points, processed one after another over time
+- there is a input stream of data points, processed one after another over time (so that we don't have the full training set at once)
 - we want the algorithm to be as fast as possible
 - we don't care too much about the accuracy (compared to the accuracy we could reach with batch methods)